microsoft/playwright/docs/src/api/class-frame.md

    set.
 If the element is detached during the checks, the whole action is retried.
 1. Scroll the element into view if needed.
-1. Use [`property: Page.mouse`] to double click in the center of the element, or the specified [`option: position`].
-1. Wait for initiated navigations to either succeed or fail, unless [`option: noWaitAfter`] option is set.
-Note that if the first click of the `dblclick()` triggers a navigation event, this method will throw.
+1. Use [`property: Page.mouse`] to double click in the center of the element, or the specified [`option: position`]. if the first click of the `dblclick()` triggers a navigation event, this method will throw.

 When all steps combined have not finished during the specified [`option: timeout`], this method throws a